rajeshvkothari/oom/Internal/NEW_GIN_README.md

 		  argoTemplateType=containerSet | DAG
 		  ```

 		  Note1 : {IP_ADDR_OF_SERVER} should be set to {IP_ADDR_OF_DEMO_SERVER} for deploying sdwan, firewall.
-In case of oran models, it should be set to {IP_ADDR_OF_DEMO_SERVER} with argo-workflow and {IP_ADDR_OF_BONAP_SERVER} with puccini-workflow.
-In case of tickclamp model, it should be set to {IP_ADDR_OF_BONAP_SERVER} with puccini-workflow.
+In case of oran and tickclmap models, it should be set to {IP_ADDR_OF_DEMO_SERVER} with argo-workflow and {IP_ADDR_OF_BONAP_SERVER} with puccini-workflow.

 		  Note2 : {IP_ADDR_OF_DMAAP_SERVER} is the public IP address of 'DMaaP Server'(created in 'Pre Deployment Steps').

 		  Note3 : Use 'kubectl get svc argo-server -n onap' command to get {EXTERNAL_PORT_OF_ARGO_SERVER}.
 Refer "Setup ARGO" section.

-		  Note4: If ORAN servers have not been created, then keep ricServerIP and nonrtricServerIP values as is.
-Otherwise add private IP of ricServer and nonrtricServer(created in Pre Deployment Steps').
+		  Note4: If ORAN servers have not been created, then keep tickServerIP, ricServerIP and nonrtricServerIP values as is.
+Otherwise add private IP of tickServerIP, ricServer and nonrtricServer(created in Pre Deployment Steps').

 		  Note5 : In argo workflow, there are two ways for executing argo templates.